Dan Henk: A new start

-He moved to Austin, Texas for three years to reevaluate his career, and a heavy spate of activity followed.
-He started doing a regular comic strip entitled "Rollo & Me" for Tattoo Artist Magazine, as well as illustrations for Black Static Magazine, and This is Horror.
-His long-in-the-making first novel, The Black Seas of Infinity, was published by Anarchy Books in 2011.
+He moved to Austin, Texas for three years to re-evaluate his career, and a heavy spate of activity followed.
+He started doing a regular comic strip entitled "Rollo & Me" for Tattoo Artist Magazine, illustrations for Black Static Magazine, Splatterpunk Zine, and This is Horror.
+His first novel, The Black Seas of Infinity, was published by Anarchy Books in 2011.
 A limited edition chapbook entitled "Christmas Is Cancelled" came out courtesy of Splatterpunk in 2013.
-Relocating yet again, this time to Philadelphia, Pennsylvania, and then two years later back to Brooklyn, New York he's currently writing, illustrating, and tattooing.
+Relocating yet again, this time to Philadelphia, Pennsylvania, and then two years later back to Brooklyn, New York, he's currently writing, illustrating, and tattooing.

 He started writing a regular column for Tattoo Revue and Skin Art magazines in 2014.
-A reissue of his debut novel was put out by Permuted Press in April 2015, and a collection of his short stories entitled "Down Highways In The Dark...By Demons Driven" was released by the same publisher in August.
-He continued his work for independent magazines, doing art for Red Door Magazine, The Horror Zine, Litro Magazine, Out Of Step, and every issue so far of the British horror zine Splatterpunk.
+Permuted Press re-released The Black Seas of Infinity in April 2015, and a collection of his short stories, Down Highways in the Dark...by Demons Driven.
+He continued his work for independent magazines, doing art for Red Door Magazine, The Horror Zine, Litro Magazine, Out Of Step, and the British horror zine Splatterpunk.
 Books started to feature his artwork on their covers.
 "The Sopaths" by Piers Anthony, "Splatterpunks Not Dead", "Splatterpunk Fighting Back", "Past Indiscretions", "Bloodstains, "Insatiable", "The Flood"."Tales for Dark Hours" and "The Red Death".